SUSANNA HOE has spent much of

 be available as a Kindle book.

-Malta: Women, History, Books and Places is 4th in the series 'Of Islands and Women' that includes Madeira (2004), Crete (2005) and Tasmania (2010), (updates on this website).
+She is working on The Isle of Wight: Women, History Books and Places which will be the sixth book in the series 'Of Islands and Women' that includes Madeira, Crete, Tasmania, Malta and Sardinia.
 In this series she presumes to write about the women of those islands, as well as the foreign women who visited them or lived there.
-She is working on further book in the series 'Of Islands and Women' called 'Sardinia: Women, History Books and Places'.

-She and her husband Derek Roebuck live in
+She and her husband Derek Roebuck lived in

 Taking of Hong Kong: Charles and Clara Elliot in China Waters, published in